 Congratulations!
 After proof of publication, the doctorate can be conferred.
 The original certificates are issued by the

-Combined Faculty of Natural Sciences and Mathematics (comprising Bio Sciences, Chemistry & Earth Sciences, Physics & Astronomy, and Mathematics & Computer Science), and may take up to 6 weeks to process.
+Combined Faculty of Mathematics, Engineering and Natural Sciences (comprising Bio Sciences, Chemistry & Earth Sciences, Engineering Sciences, Physics & Astronomy, and Mathematics & Computer Science), and may take up to 6 weeks to process.

 You may receive the original certificates at the formal graduation ceremony of the combined faculty or by collecting them at the doctoral office.

 The graduation ceremony is held in May or June for doctorates completed in the Winter term and in November or December for the Summer term.
 The Deans show up in gowns.
 If you decide to attend, the doctoral office may issue and mail out certified copies of the doctoral certificate ahead of time.